 - Sports national governing bodies

 Competition for vacancies varies: popular sports (such as football and swimming) tend to have a greater number of jobs available than less mainstream sports (for example, basketball and lacrosse).
-Opportunities are advertised online, in local, regional and national newspapers including the Times Educational Supplement, publications such as Opportunities (which specialises in the public sector), Leisure Management and Leisure Week as well as their online equivalents, and vacancy lists produced by local authorities.
+You can find opportunities online through organisations such as UK Sport and UK Coaching.

 - Physical fitness